Synthetic Data for Portfolios: A Throw of the Dice Will Never Abolish Chance: In-depth evaluation of generative models

 \subsection{The market generator and the Sharpe ratio of mean-reversion strategies: a comparison with block bootstrap}

 We propose to evaluate the quality of synthetic data on long-short portfolios invested in the cross-section of returns during the last $h$ days of the considered universe of stocks.
 The direction of the portfolio is made as if it is betting on the \emph{mean-reversion} of the returns.
-In addition to the long-short case, we also consider the long-only version of the strategy for benchmarking purposes.
+In addition to the long-short case, we also consider the long-only version of the strategy for benchmarking purposes.\footnote{We deliberately limit ourselves to strategies without optimization, such as mean-reversion.
+Other portfolio construction methods would require optimization that is very resource-intensive, particularly for the large universe considered here and in the context of dynamic strategies involving frequent rebalancing during backtesting.}

 The exact computations are detailed below, but first the reader should keep in mind stylized facts about the cross-section of returns: at short time scales (around one week, cf. for instance \cite{yeo2017risk}), the returns tend to mean-revert, generating a positive Sharpe ratio, then it slowly decreases down to the point it becomes the opposite of the cross-sectional momentum (one year plus one month, cf. \cite{asness2013value}), then the sign of the profits and losses slowly inverts again to capture slow economic cycles (around a time scale of 3 to 5 years).
 This effect is partially visible in Figure \ref{fig:mean_reversion_sharpes}.
 Beyond the test of one specific generative model, \emph{this effect can be considered a valuable test for synthetic returns of universes of stocks}.